sfu-ireceptor/dataloading-mongo/README.md

 $ sudo apt install python-pip
 $ sudo pip install virtualenv

 # also install Python3 if it is not already
-# pre-installed by your Linux OS version, then...
+# pre-installed by your Linux OS version
+$ sudo apt install python3

+# then also install pip3 and upgrade it to the latest version
 $ sudo apt install python3-pip
-$ pip3 install --upgrade pip # gets the latest version
+$ pip3 install --upgrade pip
 ```

 If you are using another version of Linux, consult your respective operating